 Management has evaluated subsequent events through the date of issuance of the consolidated financial statements included herein.
-There have been no subsequent events that occurred during such period that would require disclosure in this Form 10-Q or would be required to be recognized in the consolidated financial statements as of and for the quarter ended May 31, 2014.
+There have been no further subsequent events that occurred during such period that would require disclosure in this Form 10-Q or would be required to be recognized in the consolidated financial statements as of and for the quarter ended August 31, 2014, except as disclosed below.